 Our team of talented employees is fundamental to our success.
-As of December 31, 2022, we employed 35 individuals, all of whom are full time and based out of our two primary office locations in New York, New York, and Saint Louis Park, Minnesota.
+As of December 31, 2021, we employed 33 individuals, all of whom are full time and based out of our two primary office locations in New York, New York and Saint Louis Park, Minnesota.

-We are committed to creating and supporting a positive work environment and culture where our employees can grow professionally and contribute to the success of our company.
-Our core values of excellence, responsibility, integrity and respect also guide us in building and maintaining fruitful, long-term relationships with our various internal and external stakeholders, including our employees.
-Highlights of the specific ways we support our team members follow.
+We are committed to creating and supporting a positive work environment where our employees can grow professionally and contribute to the success of our company.
+This includes fostering a culture of diversity and inclusion where we recognize and value differences in experience, capabilities and perspectives.
+Our core values of excellence, responsibility, integrity and respect also guide us in building and maintaining the fruitful, long-term relationships with our various internal and external stakeholders, as well as our communities.